 - Attending Your Own Funeral: Reginald

 - Black Comedy: Although it's farcical and ridiculous, the first series especially is a catalogue of a man in the middle of a nervous breakdown.

 - Camp Gay: Reggie becomes this in a futile effort to shock people who have become used to his eccentricities.

 - Catch Phrase: Many that have entered common usage, especially in business.
 See Mad Libs Catch Phrase below.

-- Couch Gag: similarly to Fawlty Towers, the Sunshine Desserts sign was always humourously delapidated.
+- Couch Gag: Similarly to Fawlty Towers, the Sunshine Desserts sign was always humourously dilapidated.